FluidGroup/Brightroom/README.md

 ## ⚠️ v2 development is in progress.

-> 💥 The next major version development has been started.
+> 💥 The next major version (v2) development has been started.
 > https://github.com/muukii/Pixel/pull/53
+> If you're excited in this, please hit the reaction button!
+>
-> This obviously takes many breaking changes.
+> And this obviously takes many breaking changes.
 > Feel free to start a discussion about enhancement from the current released version.
 > I often upload movies of features in development to the pull-request's comment.